 </Page>

 Unfortunately, simply adjusting the container object's size does not guarantee device pixel alignment.
-The entire layout of an application can have an affect on the alignment of the image.
+The entire layout of an application can have an effect on the alignment of the image.
 The display dots per inch (dpi) also affects image alignment.
 In the example above, the image alignment will only work if the display is set to 96 dots per inch (dpi).
 At any other setting, the layout needs to be adjusted to accommodate the display settings.
 High frequency images should be avoided whenever possible in Windows Presentation Foundation (WPF) applications.